Instagram influencer marketing is a great way for brands and businesses to reach engaged (and relevant) audiences.

 Equally, terms like “advertisement,” “ad,” and “sponsored,” are acceptable so long as they are clearly visible to anyone who engages with the sponsored content.

-The main thing is to ensure the disclosure is crystal clear, and isn’t open to any misinterpretation.
+The most important thing is to ensure the disclosure is crystal clear and isn’t open to any misinterpretation.

 Stay away from vague or confusing terms like “sp,” “spon,” and “collab,” or stand-alone terms like “thanks” or “ambassador.”